About the Store

 I maintained a level amount of anxiety but it wasn't anything too serious.
 I had some "weird" quirks such as never wanting to be in a crowded car, I always wanted to drive myself places in case I freaked out and needed to leave, and I refused to go anywhere where I didn't have an easy exit route.
 Of course, this put a damper on my social life and I didn't do all the typical college kid things, but I also didn't want to explain to everyone that I declined their offers to go somewhere because I was too scared to sit in their car.
 I remember visiting a school therapist and she suggested I induce a panic attack in her office by breathing quickly through a straw so I can desensitize myself to panic.
 Needless to say, I was not down.

 This lead to some depression again and I began considering dropping out and moving back home to go to the local state university.
-My boyfriend and comfort person who I'd been with since senior year of high school was back home and I'd often get homesick.
+My boyfriend at the time and comfort person who I'd been with since senior year of high school was back home and I'd often get homesick.
 I began going home almost every weekend and that definitely did not help me build any friendships.
 At this point, I basically made up my mind that I was going to leave school and move back home.

-I can't remember exactly what made me stay, but I believe my parents and boyfriend encouraged me to hang on one more semester.
+I can't remember exactly what made me stay, but I believe my parents and boyfriend at the time encouraged me to hang on one more semester.
 I agreed and sought to join a sorority to make friends and have a home away from home.
 In the beginning, it did help me a lot and I loved being able to feel accepted.
 However, once again, my anxiety kept me from doing a lot of things with everybody and I kind of slipped into the background again.
 I didn't want to go to any parties off-campus because I was genuinely afraid of having a panic attack in someone's' car and I often gave excuses like "I have to study" or "I'm not feeling well".
 Of course, this put me on the outside of the social circle.
 I definitely dug myself in that hole by not just explaining what was going on, but I was also kind of resentful that nobody took the time to actually get to know me - they were more concerned with the fact that I never went out and I sensed some judgement.
 To be honest, this did make me a tad bit resentful which didn't help anyone.
 I did find a couple of great friends that I loved and I'm so grateful that I met them.

 (Proof of my sorority days haha)